VideosWorks/imgui-ffmpeg-opengl/README.md

 **Recent changes in the 0.9.5 version (Windows only)**

 **Analysis workshop** :
+- [x] **Canvas** : one can draw on top of the images : usual primitives are available (rectangle, empty of filled), lines, arrows + free hand drawing.
+- [x] To improve the user experience, "Undo or Delete all" the vector of drawns objects has been added.
 - [x] **Video Incrustation** : one can insert a video incrustation containing a simple text (fully customizable) in the current image (reading or recording).
 - [x] The colors of the text, its background, the (.ttf) font size, the incrustation position and so on are fully customizable.
 - [x] Type text annotations : the fontsize, the font color can be modified **in direct live**.